DanielJDufour/run-js/README.md

 For security reasons, run-js doesn't keep a JavaScript process running in the background.
 Therefore, you can't chain JavaScript function calls.

+# thanks
+This project was partially inspired by the awesome Python package called [sh](https://github.com/amoffat/sh).

 # support
 Email the library author at daniel.j.dufour@gmail.com or post an issue at https://github.com/DanielJDufour/run-js/issues